mangaioct6/Final_Project/README.md

+# Table Of Contents
+1. About Dataset
+2. Objective of this project
+3. Exploratory Data Analysis(EDA)
+   3a.
+Data Visualization

 ## About Dataset
 * This is a Telco-Customer-Churn dataset, I took this csv file from kaggle.
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.